Choosing your wedding photographer | Who do you go with & how do you decide?

 Choosing your wedding photographer is a HUGE deal!

-It should be exciting, you should feel giddy about booking someone, it should feel right.
 But I know it can often be overwhelming.
 Every person and their uncle seem to be a wedding photographer these days, which means you’re looking at a massively saturated market.

 So where do you start?